dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 - 2016-07-14-create-an-app-in-vuejs-2
 ---

+**TL;DR:** In this article, we're going to use VueJS (the popular JavaScript framework) to build an interactive Kanban board in the browser.
+The complete source code for [this project is available on a GitHub repository](https://github.com/elkdanger/kanban-board) and [there is a demo available online](https://kanban.elkdanger.co.uk) of the finished project so that you have some idea of what we're going to build.

+---

-**TL;DR:** In [my last article](https://auth0.com/blog/docker-dashboard-with-react-typescript-socketio/) I showed you how to build a working dashboard for Docker, which would show you which containers are currently running, allow you to start and stop them, and start new ones.
-The application was pretty basic but its purpose was to exercise your skills with React, TypeScript and Socket.IO, amongst other things.
+In [my last article](https://auth0.com/blog/docker-dashboard-with-react-typescript-socketio/), I showed you how to build a working dashboard for Docker.
+This dashboard would show you which containers are currently running, allow you to start and stop them, and to create new ones.
+The application was pretty basic but its purpose was to exercise your skills with React, TypeScript and Socket.IO.
 It wasn't just another React tutorial; it demonstrated how to build something useful using the technologies you're trying to learn.

----

 I'd like to continue that theme here by building something else useful - a Kanban board!
 This time we're going to be using VueJS, another JavaScript library similar to React that enables you to build interactive applications in the browser.